borismus/osmus/README.md

 ## First release

 * Mouse input handling (DONE)
-* Victory conditions
 * Basic UI and instructions
   * Who is playing now?
+(DONE)
   * How many people are watching?
+(DONE)
 * Switch to require.js in browser and separate game.js into components
-* Fixed up game mechanics
+* Fix up game mechanics
+* Victory conditions (one blob is bigger than the next biggest by a percentage)
 * Better sync (act on server timestamp)

 ## Future